-Real electron $(e^{\pm})$ and photon candidates are identified if they fall into the acceptance of the tracking system and have a transverse momentum above a threshold (default $p_T > 10 \text{ GeV}/c$ ).
-A calorimetric cell will be activated in the detector and electrons will leave in addition a track.
-Subsequently, electrons and photons create a candidate in the jet collection.
+Real electron $(e^{\pm})$ and photon candidates are associated to the final-state collections if they fall into the acceptance of the tracking system and have a transverse momentum above some threshold (default: $p_T > 10~{\rm GeV/c}$ ).
 Assuming a good measurement of the track parameters in the real experiment, the electron energy can be reasonably recovered.
-In Delphes, electron energy is smeared according to the resolution of the calorimetric cell where it points to, but independently from any other deposited energy is this cell.
-This approach is still conservative as the calorimeter resolution is worse than the tracker one.
+Delphes assumes a perfect algorithm for clustering and Brehmstrahlung recovery.
+Electron energy is smeared according to the resolution of the calorimetric cell where it points to, but independently from any other deposited energy is this cell.
+Electrons and photons may create a candidate in the jet collection.